-Importance of properties - Toxic qualities - Toxicity studies.
+Importance of properties .
+Toxic qualities .
+Toxicity studies.

-Pesticides and Herbicides
+Chapter 16 123-125 Pesticides and Herbicides

-Must be judiciously applied - Some pesticides have been discarded because of inherent danger - Many solvents, diluents and other carriers used with pesticides also have toxic properties -An important factor to be considered is the biological magnification -In making judgment necessary to measure toxicity of a compound in a specific environment - Insufficient data available on toxicity, both short term and cumulative, of more than a few common pesticides or their degradation products - Establishment of tolerable concentrations of pesticides for fish requires consideration of food chain accumulation - Chlorinated hydrocarbons more toxic to fish - Organic phosphates are generally, but not always, less toxic to fish.

-.
-Herbicides, in general, are less toxic to fish than insecticides -Inorganic herbicides are being replaced in many areas by some of more effective proprietary organic products - Various aromatic solvents also used - Of particular major concern in any consideration of effects of pesticides on aquatic biota are conditions that may prevail in river estuaries.
+Must be judiciously applied .
+Some pesticides have been discarded because of inherent danger .
+Many solvents, diluents and other carriers used with pesticides also have toxic properties .
+An important factor to be considered is the biological magnification .
+In making judgment necessary to measure pesticides also have toxic properties .
+An important factor to be considered is the biological magnification .
+In making judgment necessary to measure toxicity of a compound in a specific environment .
+Insufficient data available on toxicity, both short term and cumulative, of more than a few common pesticides of their degradation products .
+Establishment of tolerable concentration of pesticides for fish requires consideration of food chain accumulation .
+Chlorinated hyrocarbons more toxic to fish .
+Organic phosphates are generally, but not always, less toxic to fish.
+Herbicides, in general, are less toxic to fish than insecticides .
+Inorganic herbicides are being replaced in many areas by some of more effective proprietary organic products .
+Various aromatic solvents also used .
+Of particular major concern in any consideration of effects of pesticides on aquatic biota are conditions that may prevail in river estuaries.